Immersion Performance

 Performance documentation / 1:02:24

-There are no comfy seats, glossy playbills, or curtain calls.
-They’ve long jettisoned those theatrical touchstones.
-Though there are scenic elements, they occur in concert with their environments, like art installations taking advantage of the buildings, the neighborhood, and even the time of day.
-The dusk night sky lends itself to stunning visuals of downtown in particular.
-The immersive environments allow for more varied sensory input than traditional theatre.
-Soundscapes are employed in many of the locations with an emphasis on blurring boundaries of the noise of the environs, be they physical or mental.
-In one stunningly vast room, the quiet was engulfing on the night I walked through.
-In another, the sound source was moved around the audience instead.
-There are locations where traffic in olfactory overloads, like incense.
+Though there are scenic elements, they occur in concert with their environments, like art installations that take advantage of the buildings, the neighborhood, and even the time of day.
+There are locations that traffic in olfactory overloads, like incense.
 Sprinkled along the way are interactive moments from the tactile to taste.
 Be ready for anything.

 —David Novinski, Theatre Jones